trojblue/unibox/README.md

 **CLI**:
 - `unibox resize <dir>`: resizes a directory of images using either `pillow` or `libvips`
+  - customizable size / quality / encoding (png / webp / jpeg)
-- `unibox copy <dir>`: an awscli-like tool for copying files with certain suffix to a new dir, keeping the same directory structure
+- `unibox copy <dir>`: an awscli-like tool for copying files with certain suffix to a new dir, keeping the same directory structure.
+  - bypasses windows explorer so it's much faster.
-- `unibox move <dir>`: like `copy`, but moves insteads
+- `unibox move <dir>`: like `copy`, but moves instead

 **utils**:
 - `UniLogger`: uniformed logger class